MXET/resources/home.md

 * [Round Wire Stripper](https://qr.scuttlerobot.org/g/2AplH9VFcYL)
 * [Flush Cutters](https://qr.page/g/3ffmXrqe0EX)

-## ♥ Magic Schoolbox
+## Magic Schoolbox
-A smart toolbox: each tool with an instructional video.
-A self-service policy: use it and respect it.
+A smart toolbox: each tool with an instructional video directly designed for you.
+Toolbox self-service policy: use it and respect it.

 ![magic schoolbox drawer](https://i.imgur.com/zZKRNVE.jpg)

 ![tools_svg](/img/handTools2.svg)

-❗ WATCH THE VIDEOS. ❗ When the videos were scripted, the audience is YOU.
-You will learn something new and valuable.

-## ♥ E-tools
+## E-tools

 Handy sites for researching what you need:
 | What you need | Site | Best for | Tips |